Praqma/helmsman/docs/desired_state_specification.md

 - **installTiller**: defines if Tiller should be deployed in this namespace or not.
 Default is false.
 Any chart desired to be deployed into a namespace with a Tiller deployed, will be deployed using that Tiller and not the one in kube-system unless you use the `TillerNamespace` option (see the [Apps](#apps) section below) to use another Tiller.
 > By default Tiller will be deployed into `kube-system` even if you don't define kube-system in the namespaces section.
 To prevent deploying Tiller into `kube-system, add kube-system in your namespaces section and set its installTiller to false.
 -**useTiller**: defines that you would like to use an existing Tiller from that namespace.
 Can't be set together with `installTiller`
+- **labels** : defines labels to be added to the namespace, doesn't remove existing labels but updates them if the label key exists with any other different value.
+You can define any key/value pairs.
+Default is empty.

 - **tillerServiceAccount**: defines what service account to use when deploying Tiller.
 If this is not set, the following options are considered: